 Plus, Markle has already been highly aware of the fact that wearing an outfit calls attention to its designer, something Diana knew quite well.
 Both share an interest in fashion, with Markle having released a line of women’s clothing.

 Unlike Diana, Markle was a successful actress before she met the prince

 Because Markle met the prince at a later age than Diana, she had the chance to make a successful career for herself beforehand.
 In fact, Markle was already moderately famous before becoming extremely famous due to her association with Harry.

 Markle spent over a decade working as an actress before meeting Harry.
-Her biggest role was on USA’s Suits, on which she appeared as a series regular since the first season; she’s leaving at the end of Season 7, the current season.
+Her biggest role was on USA’s Suits, on which she appeared as a series regular since the first season before departing at the end of the seventh.
 Markle has also appeared in films like Get Him to the Greek, Horrible Bosses, and Remember Me.

 At the time that she got engaged to Prince Charles, Diana was working as a teacher’s assistant.
-Naturally, both Diana and Markle gave up their jobs when they got engaged, with Markle recently announcing she would be retiring from acting, according to US Weekly.
+Naturally, both Diana and Markle gave up their jobs when they got engaged, with Markle announcing she was retiring from acting prior to the wedding, according to US Weekly.